 According to Craig Bryan, who is also an assistant professor of psychology at the university, other researchers have studied head injuries and psychological effects augmenting the risk of suicide.
-However, it wasn't until now that a study showed the association between an individual's risk factor for suicide and the repeated occurrence of brain trauma.
+However, a study showed the association between an individual's risk factor for suicide and the repeated occurrence of brain trauma.
 The study does not offer conclusive evidence of a causal relationship, and the team hopes to perform more extensive research.
 Bryan believes this data on recurring traumatic brain injury and vulnerability to suicidal thoughts and behaviors may provide valuable insight into long-term care practices for military personnel abroad as well as on the home front.

 Multiple Head Injuries Raise Soldiers' Suicide Risk, Study Finds, HealthDay, Mary Elizabeth Dallas, May 15, 2013, http://consumer.healthday.com/Article.asp?AID=676371